gfphoenix/AVL/README.md

 AVL
 ===

-a simple and clear implementation of AVL tree
+a simple, clear, clean and efficient implementation of AVL tree with C.

 the node of avl is simple, which make it hard for general usage.